sempruijs/coding-with-eyes-closed/coding-with-eyes-closed/src/01-0-introduction.md

 Of course, you can also read this book from beginning to end.

 This book gives advice, and every good coder experiments with tooling and languages to find a way that works best for them.
-That is no different for coders with eyes closed.
+That is no different for coders with their eyes closed.
 Experiment on your journey but not too much.
 Else you will waste your time.

 ### Getting help